lightstep/opentelemetry-prometheus-sidecar/README.md

 # OpenTelemetry Prometheus sidecar

+> ❗ **This sidecar is no longer recommend**.
+Please the OpenTelemetry Collector Prometheus receiver instead, [documentation on setting up and configuring the collector for Prometheus](https://docs.lightstep.com/docs/replace-prometheus-with-an-otel-collector-on-kubernetes) is available on the [Lightstep Observability Learning Portal](https://docs.lightstep.com).

 This repository contains a sidecar for the [Prometheus](https://prometheus.io/) Server that sends metrics data to an [OpenTelemetry](https://opentelemetry.io) Metrics Protocol endpoint.
 This